 Adrienne has been working with clay for over 25 years, focusing on traditional hand- building methods of coiling and pinching.
 Study at Greenwich House in NYC was followed by workshops at Anderson Ranch, Peters Valley and Taos Art School where she was influenced and inspired by the Native American approach of “listening to the clay”.
 Her work was featured in the Potters Council Calendar, 2010, and she has exhibited at galleries including Celadon, Newport Potters Guild, DeCordovo Gallery and the 92St.Y, where she won “best-in-show”, 2013.

-Steve Jones is currently an instructor at the Clay Art Studios teaching potters wheel classes.
+Steve Jones is currently the Studio Director and an instructor at the Clay Art Studios teaching potters wheel classes.
 He began throwing in 2009 with Nancy Robbins at her Round Pond Pottery where, eventually, he became Nancy's apprentice.
 Steve's work focuses mainly on functional stoneware fired in the gas and electric kilns.

 Lynn has been working with clay since 2007, exploring both hand building and the wheel.
 Over time hand building has become her passion.
 She has been teachingkids at The Clay Art Studios of the Hamptons for several years as well as teaching pre-schoolers at Childrens Museum of the East End.
 She has a whimsical sensibility in her approach to clay and loves working with clay almost every day!

 Alicia Mack is a ceramic artist living and working in Hampton Bays, NY.
 Originally from Florida, from a family who supported her artistic efforts, she received her BFA in Ceramics from the University of Florida, and an MFA in Ceramics from the University of Miami.
 Alicia works in porcelain, throws and alters pots while still wet on the wheel to capture the softness, stretch and volume that comes from pushing and pulling the clay.